 You don't have to have 50K followers on instagram.
 Or, a fancy studio.

 A master is about experience.
 It is not a title of certification.

 It is simple.

 You just have to do the work.
 Every day.
 All day.

-Yoga is not about physical postures in a cute outfit.
+Yoga is not about physical postures in a cute outfit and a nice address.

 Yoga is not sitting in a cave or removing yourself from society, so it easier to practice a Yogic lifestyle.
 You can opt for that, but that is not the only way.

 Yoga is being present with what is, wherever you are, and responding to daily triggers, stressors and change in a more elevated and elegant way.

 Yoga is about being highly conscious and accessible to all, for all.